 1. Do Nothing

 In addition to losing your home, your credit will be devastated, and you will likely still owe money – either to the bank or the IRS.
-If the bank chooses to “forgive” your debt instead of suing you, you will likely still owe the IRS taxes on this “free” money!
+If the bank chooses to “forgive” your debt instead of suing you, you will receive a 1099 and you may owe the IRS taxes on this “free” money!

-Doing nothing is not a good option as your credit will be destroyed and you will have to deal with a costly lawsuit or tax liability.
+Doing nothing is not a good option in most cases as your credit will be destroyed and you will have to deal with a costly lawsuit or tax liability.

 2. Catch Up Payment Plan

 If you’ve only fallen behind a few payments and you now can make payments – but not completely reinstate - a payment plan may be your best option.
-Many lenders offer a Repayment, Workout or Forbearance Plan which requires the borrower to catch up over a period of up to 18 months.
+Many lenders offer a repayment, workout or forbearance plan which requires the borrower to catch up with payments over a period of up to 18 months.

-Repayment plans work if you had a temporary hardship and are now able to make regular plus catch-up payments.
+Repayment plans work if you had a short-term hardship and are now able to make regular plus catch-up payments.

 3. File Bankruptcy

 Many view bankruptcy as their only option to stop foreclosure.
 While bankruptcy will temporarily halt the sale, the temporary benefits may not be worth the damage it can cause.
 Unless you are overwhelmed with non-mortgage debt, in most cases there are better options that should strongly be considered.